-How to Handle a Torque Wrench in a Project?
+How to Use a Torque Wrench in a Project?

 Okay, handing these tools while in a project needs some prep work.
 Also, you need to keep in mind that these devices come in multiple types (three to be precise).
 That’s why, to cover everything, we’ll tackle this subject in small subsections as we’ve been doing till now.
 Ready?
 Here we go!

 By this I mean, you need a torque wrench first.
 For me, I’d encourage you to pick from three types that are available.
 These are The Click Type, Beam Type, and Electric variants with a digital feed system.